satyagraha/gfm_viewer/README.md

 * _Template File_: an alternate HTML template file to the default may be provided
 * _CSS URL 1-3_: an alternate CSS presentation to the default may be provided
 * _JS URL 1-3_: an alternate JS implementation to the default may be provided

+Regarding the temporary formatted HTML files, when stored in the original markdown file directory note:

+* You may wish to add the exclusion pattern `.*.md.html` to your projects `.gitignore` file, which will prevent their inclusion in version control operations
+* You can manage the visibility of these files in Eclipse tree views via the _View_ menu (small triangle icon in top right of view), then select the _Filters..._ entry, and then set or clear the _.* resources_ check box

 ## Implementation